ing-bank/rokku-sts/README.md

 NPA user access key and account names must be unique, otherwise adding NPA will fail.

 User must also:

-- exist in Ceph S3 with above added access and secret keys
 - be allowed in Ranger Sever policies to access Ceph S3 resources

 When accessing Rokku with aws cli or sdk, just export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`